ICS491-Fall2021/covid-tracker.github.io/index.md

 ## Overview

-Introductory project for ICS 491.
-An implementation of a COVID symptom and vaccination status tracking app.
+Introductory project for ICS 491 to help us warm up our tech stack in preparation for two upcoming hackathons.
+This project is an implementation of a COVID symptom and vaccination status tracking app.
 The current build of the app is available at [https://covid-tracker.meteorapp.com/](https://covid-tracker.meteorapp.com/)

 ## Team Members